 *The following content should not be considered financial advice.
 Before acting upon the following information, we recommend you seek the guidance of a qualified financial or business advisor who can take your unique needs into account.

-Financial management and funding are consistently the number one pain point for Canadian entrepreneurs.
+Financial management and funding are consistently the number one pain points for Canadian entrepreneurs.
 Powered by Scotiabank, in recognition of Financial Literacy Month, Startup Canada is shedding some light on this complex, multifaceted hurdle countless founders face across the country.
-Through the curation of specialised financial resources for small businesses and speaking to leading early-stage entrepreneurs across the country about their financial journeys, we can take the fear out of finance together.
+Through the curation of specialized financial resources for small businesses and speaking to leading early-stage entrepreneurs across the country about their financial journeys, we can take the fear out of finance together!

-In a 2018 study, it was found that less than 20% of Canadians believe they have strong financial literacy – with over 40% rating theirs as poor.
+In a 2018 study, it was found that less than 20% of Canadians believe they have strong financial literacy – with over 40% rating their financial literacy as poor.
 Financial literacy is something that impacts all Canadians, including entrepreneurs.

 This four part series will take a deep dive into four key topics of financial management and planning for startups:

 - Feasibility and Foundations.

 - Retirement and Succession Planning.